Hiiirad/personal-notes/Tech Guide/Docker/README.md

 ## Part 05 (Environment Variables)
-- An environment variable is a variable whose value is set outside the program, typically through functionality built into the operating system or microservice.
+- An environment variable is a variable whose value is set outside the program, typically through a functionality built into the operating system or microservice.
 An environment variable is made up of a name/value pair, and any number may be created and available for reference at a point in time.
 - Assignments:
   - OS
     - Unix (Terminal): `export VARIABLE=value`